tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Inserting Effects
 '''''''''''''''''
 You can **Insert** effects to selected nodes, **Add** effects to the Schematic, or **Replace** previously added effect nodes.
-This can be done from the **FX Browser** window or by using the drop-down menu that opens when right-clicking nodes or an empty area of the FX Schematic.
+This can be done from the **FX Browser** panel or by using the drop-down menu that opens when right-clicking nodes or an empty area of the FX Schematic.
 Both are organized in folders/submenus containing sets of effects; if some *Presets* are defined for an effect, an additional folder/submenu is available (see  :ref:`Creating Presets <creating_presets>`  ).

  |FX_Browser|